aufzayed/bugbounty/account_takeover_checklist.md

     - [ ] try to exfiltrate the cookies

-    - [ ] try to exfiltrate th Auth Token
+    - [ ] try to exfiltrate the Auth Token

     - [ ] if the cookie's "domain" attribute is set, search for xss in the subdomains and use it to exfiltrate the cookies